elastic/rally/docs/command_line_reference.rst

 * telemetry: Will show all :doc:`telemetry devices </telemetry>` that are supported by Rally.
 * tracks: Will show all tracks that are supported by Rally.
 As this *may* depend on the Elasticsearch version that you want to benchmark, you can specify ``--distribution-version`` and also ``--distribution-repository`` as additional options.
 * pipelines: Will show all :doc:`pipelines </pipelines>` that are supported by Rally.
 * races: Will show all races that are currently stored.
-This is only needed for the :doc:`tournament mode </tournament>` and it will also only work if you have setup Rally so it supports tournaments.
+This is needed for the :doc:`tournament mode </tournament>`.
 * cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations).
 * facts: Will show facts about the hardware and software configuration.
 This helps you sharing the results with others via https://github.com/elastic/rally-results.